mailtolocom/WebAccessibilizer/readme.md

 * t pressed two times quickly = show the inner text of the current selected node in a prompt dialog in order to be copied;
 * h = say the inner HTML code in the current selected node;
 * h pressed two times quickly = show the inner html code  of the current selected node in a prompt dialog in order to be copied;
-* enter = show the current node description in a prompt dialog in order to be selected and copied
+* enter = show the current node description in a prompt dialog in order to be copied

 Also note that you can move quickly between the nodes of the treeview by pressing these keys:

-* shift+f = open e search dialog to find a node by its tag name
+* shift+f = open a search dialog to find a node by its tag name
 * f3 = search the next node with the criteria given in the search dialog;
 * Ctrl+home = go to the first node  of the treeview. it is always the body tag;
-* home = go to the first cibling in the treeview
+* home = go to the first sibling in the treeview
-* end = go to the last cibling in the treeview
+* end = go to the last sibling in the treeview

+As you can see, a blind web developper can quite well use this fields to study a web page.

 ### the button to add a new configuration parameter

 When pressed, it opens the parameter form in order to create an accessibilization parameter for the current selected element in the dom explorer.
+This form will be describe below.

 ### The listview of existing parameters